tommaier123/FlatShocker/README.md

     <img src="https://github.com/tommaier123/FlatShocker/blob/main/Pictures/PowerConnection.jpg" height="150"/>

 10. Connect to the USB port accordingly.
 The outer small gold contact on the side marked with **V** is positive
-11. (Optional) lightly sand the top side of the discs for better soldering and glue adhesion (might be unnecessary)
-12. Solder thicker wires (e.g. 22AWG) to the stainless steel discs.
+11. Solder thicker wires (e.g. 22AWG) to the stainless steel discs.
 Keep the solder spot as thin as possible

-    (I had some problems with flux, so I first put solder on the soldering tip, waited for the flux to burn off, then applied it to the disc)
+    (I had some problems with flux, so I first put solder on the soldering tip, waited for the flux to burn off, then applied it to the disc.
+Don't sand the disc before soldering.)

-13. Put the wires through the electrode holes and solder them directly to the shocker contacts (no need to desolder them)
+12. Put the wires through the electrode holes and solder them directly to the shocker contacts (no need to desolder them)
-14. Put the electrodes in their holes and arrange the wires so the vibrator can spin freely
+13. Put the electrodes in their holes and arrange the wires so the vibrator can spin freely
-15. Bend the antenna to clear the USB port and assemble the case to test if everything fits
+14. Bend the antenna to clear the USB port and assemble the case to test if everything fits
-17. Glue in the electrode discs from the inside using thin super glue
+15. Glue in the electrode discs from the inside using thin super glue

     <img src="https://github.com/tommaier123/FlatShocker/blob/main/Pictures/InternalOverview.jpg" height="250"/>

-19. Screw the case together
+16. Screw the case together
-20. **Enjoy** 😸
+17. **Enjoy** 😸

 ---